boomyville/boomarian-utilities/README.md

-# The Boomarian Study Utilities
+# The Boomarian Utilities
-A collection of utilities built by me to help with University studies
+A collection of utilities built by me to help with University studies and general computing (such as file conversion)

 ## Sound compressor